AdobeDocs/campaign.en/help/v7/production/using/monitoring-processes.md

 * the list of missing processes and execution information (start date, PID, etc.),
 * a view of workflows and deliveries.

-Additional ways of monitoring the different Campaign processes are presented in [this page](../../production/using/monitoring-guidelines.md).
+Additional ways of monitoring the different Campaign processes are presented in .

 ### Log journal {#log-journal}